realdanielbyrne/NfL-Time-Series-Modeling/README.md

 Vegas makes modifications to predictions for Home/Away, Weather, and Travel, etc to help improve these mean based predictions.
 However, they are wrong 45 - 47% of the time.

-## Cyclical patterns in human performance
+## Cyclical patterns in Human Performance

 - The wandering and cyclic behaviors evident in stats are a mirror into real life
 - Good players have a higher mean than average players